 Equine specimens for Arboviral testing should be submitted through the Rollins Animal Diagnostic Laboratory.

-Properly identified vials of patient sera along with the completed submission forms should be sent in the blue colored specimen mailers labeled SPECIAL SEROLOGY.
+For Arboviral panel testing, send the properly identified vials of patient sera and the completed DHHS form #3445 in the blue-colored specimen mailers labeled SPECIAL SEROLOGY.
 For detailed shipping instructions using the double mailers, see Packing Instructions Using Outer Baggie (PDF, 4.6 MB).
 Ship at ambient temperature by the State Courier or U.S. Mail.
 Specimens should be shipped immediately and should arrive in the laboratory within 48 hours of collection.
 Specimens may be shipped refrigerated or at ambient temperature.
 If transport to the laboratory is to be delayed, specimens can be refrigerated up to seven days or frozen.

 The following chart lists the arboviral assays performed by this lab.
 A brief statement of the "normal" values for each assay is given under the heading "Negative Reference Range".
 The test method, specimen requirements, and turn-around-times are also listed for each assay performed.